 5. Complete and submit the Homeschool/Private school tuition discount form and submit it to the Student Accounts Office.

-6. Pay for your course(s) by the appropriate Drop Zone deadline.
+6. Pay for course(s) by the deadline listed on the Academic Calendar.

 7. Purchase textbooks.